jonny7read/Chess/README.md

 # Chess in C#

-My first C# project, written on my phone using an android IDE app, then uoloaded to github.
+My first C# project, written on my phone using an android IDE app, then uploaded to github.

 The project is a simple Chess game run on the console IO.